vdhamer/Photo-Club-Hub/.github/README.md

 With `Level 2`, the membership lists shows up on the Portfolios screen.
 Fotogroep Anders in the Netherlands is an example of a `Level 2` club.
 We are currently simplifying `Level 2` support.

-</p>Each MemberList defines the current (and potentially former) members of a single club.
+</p>Each `Level 2` list defines the current (and potentially former) members of a single club.
 For each member, a URL is stored pointing to the `Level 3` file (portfolio per member).
-MemberList also includes the URL of an image used as thumbnail for that member.
+`Level 2` lists also includes the URL of an image used as thumbnail for that member.
-MemberList can be stored and managed on the club's own server.
+`Level 2` lists can be stored and managed on the club's own server.
 The file needs to be in a JSON format to allow the app to interpret it correctly.
 A future editing tool (app or web-based) would help ensure syntactic and schema consistency.</p>

 <details><Summary>Level 2 example (click to expand)</Summary></p>

-Here is an example of the (draft) format of a MemberList of a photo club.
+Here is an example of the (draft) format of a `Level 2` list for a photo club.
 This shortened list contains only one member:

 ``` json
 {